Reorks9/Dnipro_DevOps_part2/Module_6_IaC/task6.2_Cloud_Formation/readme.md

-# Module 7 Cloud Formation.
+# Module 6.
+IaC.
+CloudFormation.

 #### Homework:
 Create a yaml file which describes AWS stack to deploy (could be taken from Terraform task). <br>